SorcererChiragsingh/WriteSphere/README.md

 ## License

-- This project is licensed under the MIT License - see the [LICENSE](https://github.com/SorcererChiragsingh/Project-Bean-Brew-Coffee-?tab=MIT-1-ov-file) file for details.
+- This project is licensed under the MIT License - see the [LICENSE](https://github.com/SorcererChiragsingh/Project-WriteSphere/blob/main/LICENSE) file for details.
-- The project Bean & Brew Coffee is packaged and distributed using the [MIT License](https://choosealicense.com/licenses/mit/) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.
+- This project is packaged and distributed using the [MIT License](https://choosealicense.com/licenses/mit/) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.

 ## Acknowledgements

-- I would like to extend my sincere gratitude to [Webo Pedia] [From UDEMY](https://www.udemy.com/user/webo-pedia-2/) for their invaluable guidance and support throughout this project.
-Their expertise and encouragement have been instrumental in the successful completion of this work.
 - A passion project by [Chirag](www.linkedin.com/in/chirag-singh-148993279)